sigp/cbc-casper-js/README.md

  - The initial estimate of the validators.
 I.e., if they choose to start with a `0` or `1`.
  - The senders and recipients of messages for each round.
-(The number of messages sent per round is specified by the `-m` flag.)

 In this binary simulation, there is no concept of "rounds".
 I.e., validators will not wait for some minimum threshold of votes before they issue a new